 The photo of the continuous glucose monitor below shows Monica’s blood sugar response after the meal which we had at about 5:30 pm.
 Her blood sugar rises in response to the veggies and then comes back down as the insulin kicks in.

 The process to bring her blood sugars back under control from a few carbs in the veggies takes about two hours.

 But over the next twelve hours, Monica’s blood sugar level drifts up as the insulin dose goes to work as she metabolises the protein.
 For all intents and purposes though it looks like the protein is turning to glucose in her blood!

-This is not a one off.
-We’ve seen this blood glucose response regularly.
+This is not a one-off occurrence.
+We’ve seen this blood glucose response regularly, particularly to a large steak meal!
 The advent of continuous glucose meters makes this more evident as you can watch blood sugars rise over a long period after a high protein meal.

 More insulin or less protein?

 Or not enough insulin?